Mobile Fidelity Sound Lab: MoFi Electronics

-In 2016 an audio electronics line was introduced under the MoFi banner.
+In 2016, a related audio electronics company was launched as MoFi Electronics.
 MoFi Electronics offices and turntable manufacturing are based in Ann Arbor, Michigan.

 Audio sourcing controversy

-On July 14, 2022, Michael Esposito, a record store owner and YouTuber, released a video on his YouTube channel "The 'In' Groove" stating that "pretty reliable sources" informed him that, contrary to the company's official statements and marketing, MFSL had been using digital masters instead of analogue for years.
+On July 14, 2022, Michael Esposito, a record store owner and YouTuber, released a video on his YouTube channel "The 'In' Groove" stating that "pretty reliable sources" informed him that MFSL had been using Direct Stream Digital files created from the original analogue master tapes.
 John Wood, the label's executive president, saw Esposito's video and then invited him to California for a tour of their business.
 A second video was produced with Esposito interviewing MFSL staff, where they confirmed that they were using Direct Stream Digital files when creating their vinyl masters for duplication.
 The staff members stated that at least 60% of all titles used this process by the end of 2011, and that the process was also being used for the label's Ultradisc One-Step releases, which were previously marketed as coming directly from the original master tapes.
-The revelation generated controversy over not only Mobile Fidelity's integrity, given the company's marketing and the stigmatization of digital audio in audiophile circles, but also the extent of analog audio's perceived merits over digital audio.
-The scandal became known as "MoFi Gate" (combining an abbreviation of "Mobile Fidelity" with the "-gate" suffix derived from the Watergate scandal) in audiophile communities.
+The revelation generated controversy over not only Mobile Fidelity's integrity but also the extent of analog audio's perceived merits over digital audio.

 In August 2022, Adam Stiles, a longtime customer of Mobile Fidelity Sound Lab, filed a class action fraud lawsuit against the label over the revelations.